Too Late For Tears (August 13, 1949)

 Beautiful, Smart . . . . and Deadly

 Anyone who believes that money cannot buy happiness just doesn’t know where to shop. . . . .
 Or maybe . . . .
 Blind lust for money brings its own rewards, and they are never happy ones.
-We shall see.
+We shall see which saying will play out.

 Jane and Alan are driving in the Hollywood Hills in their flashy convertible and Jane is complaining to Alan about going to the party and wants him to turn around and go back home.
 Suddenly another flashy car passes them quickly and a large leather bag is tossed into the back seat of their car as it whizzes by.